 Similar to the Discover 1 and Nomad 1, Velotric continues their inhouse drive units and introduces the new E-series motor seen on the T models.
 The E35 motor on the T1ST and E35+ on the T1.

 This is a class 1 electric bike with 350w of nominal power and 45nm of torque.
 It’s an extremely quiet drive unit as well rated at 63db noise level.
 Velotric rates the E-series motors in supporting the rider on up to 10° inclines, which we definitely experienced out riding and found the motor continuing to supply power on steep terrain both paved and sloppy wet spring dirt trails.

-There are 3 modes on the Thunder 1.
+There are 3 modes on the T1.
 City Mode, Adventure Mode, and Max Mode.
-With City Mode being the most efficient, calm and tempured tune the other tunes adapt to more aggressive terrain and supply a different curve of power when pedalling.
+With City Mode being the most efficient, calm and tempered tune the other tunes adapt to more aggressive terrain and supply a different curve of power when pedalling.

 Additionally, the app has a location feature that let’s you know where the bike is at all times and will record your rides and show battery percentages along the way.